WangTingMan/dbus_win/CONTRIBUTING.md

 ### Licensing

+Please match the existing licensing, which is generally a dual-license:
+AFL-2.1 or GPL-2+, recipient's choice (`AFL-2.1 OR GPL-2.0-or-later`
+in SPDX notation).

-Please match the existing licensing (a dual-license: AFL-2.1 or GPL-2+, recipient's choice).
-Entirely new modules can be placed under a more permissive license: to avoid license proliferation, our preferred permissive license is the variant of the MIT/X11 license used by the Expat XML library (for example see the top of tools/ci-build.sh).
+Entirely new modules can be placed under a more permissive license: to avoid license proliferation, our preferred permissive license is the variant of the MIT/X11 license used by the Expat XML library (`MIT` in SPDX notation), which can be found in LICENSES/MIT.txt.
+For example, tools/ci-build.sh is under this license.

 ### Build systems